AuburnSounds/Dplug/README.md

 - What D compilers are recommended?

-   For both macOS and Windows it is recommended that you use LDC 1.2 or later.
+   For releases it is highly recommended that you use LDC >= 1.2.
+   When in development you can use DMD for faster compilation times.

 - Is Dplug stable?

-Starting with v5 we'll have issue major or minor version tag for breaking changes.
+Dplug now has excellent stability.

+Dplug documents its breaking changes in the [Changelog](https://github.com/AuburnSounds/Dplug/wiki/) and issues major SemVer tags for breaking changes.

-If you don't want breaking change, you can pin Dplug to a specific version in your `dub.json`.
+If you don't want breaking changes, you can pin Dplug to a major version in your `dub.json`.

+But reality is complex, and bug fixes can be breaking too, (eg: "highpass FIR wasn't working").
+In which case we have to make a judgment call as to whether it's a breaking fix, and whether the buggy feature was used.

-Breaking commits are marked with BREAKING in the commit backlog.
+Breaking commits, when they happen, are marked with BREAKING in the commit backlog.
-They are always discussed on Discord before-hand.
+They are always discussed on Discord.

 - Will you add feature X?

 You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing plug-ins.

-Dplug is there to support existing products and building companies around them, not to be beta software.
+Dplug is there to support existing products and building companies around them, not to be beta software and make empty promises.
 Being stable and bug-free is much more important to us than implementing every possible feature.

-If you have money to sponsor some sanctionned feature it can definately help though.
+Politically, it's very often than enhancements get postponed in favour of product development, so please be patient!

+We're looking for ways to improve governance as more contributors have appeared with contrasted agendas.

 - Where do I start?